-The 1994 KFRA RMP/EIS listed the parameters for the Long Lake allotment on page L-12; parameters which are consistent with the current grazing permit/lease and proposed renewal.
-The 1995 KFRA ROD/RMP/RPS - Appendix H - listed the grazing parameters for the Long Lake allotment on page H-12.
+The 1994 KFRA RMP/EIS listed the parameters for the Bryant-Smith allotment on page L-43; parameters which are consistent with the current grazing permit/lease and proposed renewal.
+The 1995 KFRA ROD/RMP/RPS - Appendix H - listed the grazing parameters for the Bryant-Smith allotment on page H-43.
 The parameters for the proposed action (permit/lease renewal) were the same as the past grazing permit/lease, though somewhat different than that proposed in the KFRA ROD/RMP/RPS.
-Specifically, that plan listed a season of use of 6/15 to 8/1.
+Specifically, that plan listed a season of use of 5/15 to 6/15.
 However, that plan also noted that "All changes...livestock grazing management will be made through the monitoring and evaluation process as outlined in the (the plan)..."
 The "monitoring and evaluation process" outlined in the plan is now primarily the Rangeland Health Standards Assessment (RHSA) process, which as structured in this resource area, includes an evaluation of existing monitoring and related information.
-The RHSA assessment was completed in FY 2000 and determined that no changes in grazing management were necessary.
+The RHSA assessment is scheduled to be completed in about FY 2007.
+Until the RHSA process is completed, no management changes will be made.